-Although science does not offer explanations for all your quirks, it might just have something for the need to be spooked.
-The answer is multifaceted because not exactly every person handles fear the same way.
-A study led by Vanderbilt University’s David Zald dove into the how the brain handles fear and how certain people’s brains might be wired to enjoy it a bit more than others.
+Well, the answer is multifaceted because not exactly every person handles fear the same way.
+But science might just have something to help explain our need to be spooked.
+A study led by Vanderbilt University’s David Zald dove into how the brain handles fear and how certain people’s brains might be wired to enjoy it a bit more than others.

 One chemical that can be released when entering into a scary situation is dopamine, the hormone responsible for triggering pleasure responses in the body.
 In the brain, “autoreceptors” are responsible for relaying to the body when it should cease production of these hormones in scary situations.
 People who enjoy thrills, Zald’s research posits, tend to have fewer autoreceptors, so their brain tends to freewheel more in its production of dopamine.